snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

     Up to your personal preferences.

     I like to allocate a full week for back to back on-site interviews.
-Most companies allows easy scheduling, try to fit them in that one week.
+Most companies allow easy scheduling, try to fit them in that one week.
 I know friends who don't prefer back to back interviews and interleave time between them too.

     I keep a few days between these "interview weeks."
 The gap is useful not only to take a small break but learn from the mistakes.
 Don't take too long though, as offer deadlines will follow too.